thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/05_tfp_firm_level.md

     cashflow_to_tangible > 0
     AND current_ratio > 0
     AND liabilities_tot_asset > 0
+    AND age > 0
     AND year in (
         '2001', '2002', '2003', '2004', '2005',
         '2006', '2007'
       )
+    -- AND ownership not in ('COLLECTIVE')
     """.format(db, table)
     df = (s3.run_query(
         query=query,